Consensys/mythx-docs/docs/source/main/mythx-for-developers.rst

    $ . ./login.sh
    Successfully logged into MythX

-The scripts below will tthe environment variable `MYTHX_ACCESS_TOKEN`.
+The scripts below will the environment variable `MYTHX_ACCESS_TOKEN`.
 At some point this access token will time out.
 So then just run `. ./login.sh` again.